Esri/geotrigger-editor/README.md

 # Geotrigger Editor

-A client-side web application for creating and editing Geotrigger rules.
+The Geotrigger Editor is a client-side web application for creating and editing Geotrigger rules.

+This is the open source version of the Geotrigger Editor available for Esri customers on the ArcGIS for Developers site.
+Read more about the editor [here](https://developers.arcgis.com/geotrigger-service/guide/geotrigger-editor/), and find out more about the Esri Geotrigger Service [here](https://developers.arcgis.com/en/features/geotrigger-service/).

 ## Features